TokenCLIP: Token-wise Prompt Learning for Zero-shot Anomaly Detection: Conclusion

 \section{Conclusion}

 This paper reveals that existing CLIP-based methods are limited by indiscriminate alignment, where all visual patch tokens are supervised using a single, token-agnostic textual space.
 To overcome this limitation, we propose a dynamic alignment mechanism that provides token-level supervision by adaptively assigning each patch token to a semantically-aware combination of textual subspaces.
-We formulate this assignment as an OT problem and introduce sparsification and orthogonal regularization to encourage each subspace to specialize in distinct semantic patterns.
-Extensive experiments demonstrate the effectiveness of TokenCLIP across multiple benchmarks. \paragraph{Limitations} The dynamic alignment process introduces additional computational overhead.
+We formulate this assignment as an OT problem to encourage each subspace to specialize in distinct semantic patterns and to be sufficiently optimized.
+Extensive experiments demonstrate the effectiveness of TokenCLIP across multiple benchmarks.

+\paragraph{Limitations} The dynamic alignment process introduces additional computational overhead.
 However, this minor increase is justified by the substantial improvement in overall anomaly detection performance.
-We provide analyses of failure cases in Appendix~\ref{Failure Case}. \paragraph{Broader Impacts} Our project aims to improve the intelligence level of industrial monitoring systems.
-Our study on replacing indiscriminate alignment with dynamic alignment can enhance detection performance and potentially reduce maintenance costs in the real world.
+We provide analyses of failure cases in Appendix~\ref{Failure Case}.

+\paragraph{Broader Impacts} Our project aims to improve the intelligence level of industrial monitoring systems.
+Our study on replacing indiscriminate alignment with dynamic alignment can improve the detection level of smart manufacturing.
 This research does not involve any violations of legal or ethical standards.
-We hope our work will inspire further research and development in the field of ZSAD.
+We hope our work will inspire further research and development of ZSAD.